signal18/replication-manager/README.md

   * -failover `<state>`

-    Perform non-interactive failover. `state` can be either `dead` or `alive`, reflecting the current master's state.
+    Start the replication manager in failover mode. `state` can be either `monitor` or `force`, whether the manager should run in monitoring or command line mode.
 The action will result in removing the master of the current replication topology.

   * -gtidcheck `<boolean>`